-Modernize infrastructure to detect, repair & restore power.
+Modernize infrastructure to detect, repair & restore power quicker (improving reliability by ~25% by 2027).

-Significant investments to accommodate increase in regional load demand (e.g. in the Leamington area to support the growth of the greenhouse sector).
+Significant investments to accommodate increase in regional load demand (e.g. \$170 million in the Leamington area to support the growth of the greenhouse sector, in addition to over \$200 million invested through 2022).